 “There must be something sacred in salt.
 It is in our tears and in the sea” Kahlil Gibran

 Early morning, Kaplag makes repeated trips to the ocean with a bamboo pole on his shoulder to which two leather buckets are attached.
 He fills the buckets to the brim with seawater and brings back his heavy load to an area of raked sand.
-He has learned to walk with small steps, one foot neatly ahead of the other, so as to neither spill the water nor disturb the sand.
-Kaplag then splashes the seawater in a rhythmic motion, so that just enough water is spilled at a given spot.
+He has learned to walk with small steps, one foot neatly ahead of the other, to neither spill the water nor disturb the sand.
+Kaplag then splashes the seawater in a rhythmic motion so that just enough water is spilled at a given spot.
 Then the Indonesian sun takes over the process by “baking” the sand into flakes from which the salt is to be harvested.

 Early afternoon, Kaplag and Sekar collect the thin flakes that they put in a large wooden drum inside a small shaky hut on the beach.
 The sand is then carefully raked again to prepare for the next day.
 Kaplag repeatedly washes the salt flakes with fresh water to create saltwater brine through what looks like a miniature canal system.
 The brine is then poured over long table-like structures where the sun can do its absolute magic, and through evaporation, the brine is transformed into crystals.
 Depending on the sun’s strength, this process can take multiple days.

 When the crystals are formed, Sekar takes over and scrapes the grains of salt with a bamboo-leaf cone and a coconut shell.
 The salt is then ready to be sold to the “salt collectors,” who show up at the end of each day.
 Sekar uses a blue container to measure the yield, and its contents (about one kilo) will sell for 5,000 Indonesian rupiahs (about 50 cents).
 Kaplag and Sekar produce about 15 of these containers on a good day.